JaeDukSeo/Daily-Neural-Network-Practice-2/README.md

 * Tensorflow or numpy

 ## Installing

-* If you don't have python installed please install it.

 * [Add a virtual host to your web server](docs/en/virtual_host.md), pointing to the `public` directory within your new

 * [Set up the PHP Censor Worker](docs/en/workers/worker.md) (Need configured Queue) or